thuyanduong-flatiron/lecture-starter-code/Mod1/9-Active-Record-Associations/README.md

 - A doctor belongs to a single hospital
 - One hospital can have many doctors

+## Migrations
+- Addition to the database
+- "Version Control"
+- Set of changes to the shape of our database

 ## ActiveRecord Modeling Conventions
 - File called `doctor.rb` defines a class `Doctor`
 - Table is called `doctors`